algorandfoundation/governance/af-gov1-spec.md

 The decoder is parametrized by a governance address GA that it tracks, the governance escrow address EA, and by five timestamps: `signup-open < signup-close <= voting-open < voting-close <= period-end`.
 (Note: having more voting sessions in a period is possible, but will complicate the description of this layer.)

-For every block, the decoder process in order all the transactions in this block with Sender==GA, as well as the timestamp of this block (`cts`) and the the timestamp of the previous block (`pts`), as describe below.
+For every block, the decoder processes all the transactions in this block with Sender==GA in order, as well as the timestamp of this block (`cts`) and the the timestamp of the previous block (`pts`), as described below.
 It goes over all the bullets below in order, and if more than one of them applies then it sends more than one input to the state machine.

 + If `pts < signup-open <= cts` then send `Signup-open` before processing any of the transactions in the block;